Zagreb Itinerary: 36 Hours in Croatia’s Capital

 Wheelchair Accessibility Note: Head to our post on 12 Things to do in Zagreb for information on wheelchair accessibility there.

 Note: Some of the links in this post are affiliate links.
 If you make a purchase, we’ll make a small commission at no cost to you.
-This is how we continue expanding the content on A Piece of Travel, so we thank you for your support!
+Thank you for your support!

 Zagreb Itinerary Tips